OtO Power Connector Re-Design

 Product Attachment

-The connector next had to be attached to the product in a way that was easy to assemble using the current production processes.
-Changing the connector itself was easy and just a matter of soldering a new component.
-The interesting design came from what happens when the connector is not being used for example when the device is running on solar.
-The jack side of the connector needs to seal so that it isn't wet when it gets connected.
-It also needs to be securely attached to the product.
-To resolve these problems, I used SolidWorks to design a rubber plug (seen in orange) that fills the jack side of the connector that can be easily removed by the user.
-I also worked on a snapping mechanism that holds the connector in place on the bottom of the device.
+The selected connector next had to be attached to the product in a way that was easy to assemble using the current production processes.
+Changing the connector itself was easy and just a matter of soldering a new component to the charging cable.
+The interesting design came from what happens when the connector is not being used, for example when the device is running on solar power.
+The barrel side of the connector is found on the charger that is provided to the user.
+The jack side of the connector needs to seal so that it doesn't get wet when not connected.
+The jack also needs to securely attach to the product.
+To resolve these problems, I used SolidWorks to design a rubber plug (seen in orange) that fills the jack side of the connector and is easily removed by the user.
+I also worked on a snapping mechanism that holds the connector to the base plate found on the bottom of the device.
 I iterated using 3D printing and eventually finalized a design.

-I also got to conduct FEA studies to ensure the injection moulded snap on the base plate would not yield before it deflects the amount that we require.
-This was a great way to validate the deisgn before sending it out to be 3D Printed.
-My study including applying the known deflection required for the connector to snap in, and ensuring the stress levels were below yielding.
+I also conducted FEA studies to ensure the injection moulded snap on the base plate would not yield.
+The required deflection was calculated to create a crisp snapping mechanism and this was also simulated using FEA.
+FEA was a great way to validate the design before sending it out for production.
+My study included applying the known deflection required for the connector to snap in, and ensuring the stress levels were still in the elastic region.

-This was a great project where I got to take a user problem and improve it using testing as my source of truth.
+This was a great project where I got to take an end-user problem and solve it using testing as my source of truth.
+Building a test fixture from scratch, and using data to prove that a design works is a great exercise for an engineer that provides a lot of confidence when supporting design choices.
 I also got to partake in high-responsibility DFM work since the snapping mechanism will be injection moulded on 80,000 units next year.
-I wish I was able to work more with OtO's part manufacturer to develop the tooling to make my part, but unfortunately my 4 month co-op had ended by this point.
+I wish I got to work more with OtO's part manufacturer to develop the tooling to produce my part, but unfortunately my co-op had ended by this point.